milvus-io/milvus-docs/site/en/getstarted/explore_pymilvus.md

 ## Create a collection
 Collections can only be created after successfully connecting to the Milvus server.

-> The created collection must contain a field of primary  keys.
-Int64 is the only supported data type for this field for now.
+> The created collection must contain a primary key field.
+Int64 is the only supported data type for the primary key field for now.

 1. Prepare collection parameters, including collection name and field parameters.
 See [API document](https://pymilvus-orm.readthedocs.io/en/latest/) for a detailed description of these parameters.